jongrinnellsf/buildOnchain/README.md

 ## Quickstart

-To get started with ⚡ Build Onchain ⚡, follow the steps below:
+To get started with ⚡ Vibe Onchain ⚡, follow the steps below:

 1. Clone this repo